 - A/B testing and monitoring metrics to see what resonates with your audience so you can optimize and modify accordingly

 For Amazon PPC optimization, what works for one brand may not work for another.
-This marketplace is vast — which means that, depending on your industry, you may have to employ some out-of-the-box strategizing to get your campaign to stand out.
+This marketplace is vast — depending on your industry, you may have to employ some out-of-the-box strategizing to get your campaign to stand out.

 Don’t be afraid to mix up your imagery (especially since Amazon lets you upload multiple images per product) and play off of relevant trends in your copy, then monitor campaign performance to see if you’ve hit the right note.